 <compiler>, in which case they can be used with any compiler that runs on the platform.
 Some examples are shown in the table below.

 Squish packages for macOS machines—and that are processor-dependent—embed a processor identifier in their name, e.g.,

-i386 for Intel processors.
-Similarly, some Java packages specify whether they are for 32-bit or 64-bit machines (e.g., using
+x86_64 for 64-bit Intel processors.
+Similarly, some Java packages specify whether they are for 32-bit or 64-bit Intel Windows machines (e.g., using

 |Example Package Name||Description|

 |Squish 6.6.1 for 64-bit AUTs running on Linux and built with Qt 4.7.x and using any compiler.|

 |Squish 6.6.1 for 32-bit AUTs running on Windows and built with Qt 5.9.x using the MSVC 14 (VS 2015) compiler.|

 |Squish 6.6.1 for 64-bit AUTs running on Windows and built with Qt 5.14.x using the MSVC 14.1 (VS 2017) compiler.|